dagger/dagger/docs/current/cloud/572923-get-started.md

 </TabItem>
 <TabItem value="GitLab CI">

-1. Create a new CI/CD project variable in your GitLab project named `DAGGER_TOKEN`, and set it to the value of the token obtained in [Step 1](#step-1-sign-up-for-dagger-cloud).
+1. Create a new CI/CD project variable in your GitLab project named `DAGGER_CLOUD_TOKEN`, and set it to the value of the token obtained in [Step 1](#step-1-sign-up-for-dagger-cloud).
 Ensure that you configure the project variable to be masked and protected.
 Refer to the GitLab documentation on [creating CI/CD project variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) and [CI/CD variable security](https://docs.gitlab.com/ee/ci/variables/#cicd-variable-security).

 1. Update your GitLab CI workflow and add the variable to your CI environment.
 The environment variable must be named `DAGGER_CLOUD_TOKEN`.
 Refer to the GitLab documentation on [using CI/CD variables](https://docs.gitlab.com/ee/ci/variables/index.html#use-cicd-variables-in-job-scripts).

+1. For *Team* plan subscribers with ephemeral CI runners only: Update your GitLab CI workflow and adjust the `docker stop` timeout period so that Docker waits longer before killing the Dagger Engine container, to give it more time to push data to the Dagger Cloud cache.
+Refer to the Docker documentation on the [`docker stop` command](https://docs.docker.com/engine/reference/commandline/stop/).

 Here is a sample GitLab CI workflow with the Dagger Cloud integration highlighted: